-To aid #baby ’s bone formation, make sure you’re getting plenty of calcium, magnesium, iron, and vitamins.
+To aid Your Baby ’s bone formation, make sure you’re getting plenty of calcium, magnesium, iron, and vitamins.

 Lie on the left!
 To reduce the pressure your uterus exerts on your abdominal blood vessels, try to lie on your left side instead of your back.

 Minimize stretch marks: You can try to minimize the appearance of stretch marks by ensuring you don’t gain too much weight — eating for two doesn’t mean literally eating twice as much.
 Also, some women believe that nourishing your skin from the inside by eating plenty of vitamin C-rich food can help.
 Creams and moisturizers can’t remove stretch marks, but you can cover them with cream or tan your skin in the sun to make them less visible.